Exemption based on VAT

 When the taxable trader does not respect this 1-month period from the end of the calendar quarter, he must identify himself for VAT in France and file VAT returns there.

-Consequences of the VAT-based exemption system
+Consequences of the VAT-based exemption scheme

 In case of sale within the European Union, the company does not charge VAT to its customers (professionals or individuals).